f1ac0/AmigaWiFi/README.md

 # Using it with Zimodem
 Check the Zimodem project page on how to build it with the Arduino framework.

-It is required to correct the pinouts before building :
+It is required to set the pinouts before building :
 ```
 # define DEFAULT_PIN_DSR 5  //To computer DSR
 # define DEFAULT_PIN_DTR 4  //To computer DTR